Bay Islands Department: Cession of the Colony to Honduras

 At this critical moment the government of Honduras despatched a minister to London, who took the ground that the question at issue was one that primarily concerned Honduras, and he demanded the surrender of the islands, equally as a measure of justice to that republic, and as a means of withdrawing a dangerous issue between the United States and the United Kingdom, upon which each had committed itself beyond the power of receding.

-On April 30, 1859, the United Kingdom, under a great deal of pressure from the United States, agreed to surrender the Bay Islands and the Miskito Coast of both Honduras and Nicaragua, if allowed complete freedom of action in the territory known at that time as British Honduras.
 This solution was regarded with favor by both parties, and a convention was entered into between the United Kingdom and Honduras, whereby the Bay islands were placed under the sovereignty of the latter state, with the reservation of trial by jury, freedom of conscience, etc., to the actual inhabitants.

 The principles of this convention were accepted by Honduras, but some of its details were viewed with disfavor by the Honduras congress, and it was returned to London for certain modifications.
 These changes were made, and the "colony of the Bay islands" ceased to exist, and the islands passed under the sovereignty of Honduras.

 Many of the English settlers disagreed with this resolution.
 They sought the help of American filibuster William Walker in order to put pressure on the British government to keep the islands.
 Walker who in 1857 had been deposed from the presidency of Nicaragua, by a Central American army, decided to assist them.
 Walker arrived in Honduras, and landed in Trujillo with one hundred men, but his efforts to help the English settlers were in vain.
 Walker was captured by Captain Nowell Salmo, turned over to Honduran authorities, and executed on September 12, 1860.